maize-genetics/phg_v2/docs/build_and_load.md

 ### Create VCF files
-Now that we have (1) created alignments of our ass  emblies against a single reference genome and (2) created compressed representations of our assembly genomes, we can now create VCF information to populate our TileDB instances.
+Now that we have (1) created alignments of our assemblies against a single reference genome and (2) created compressed representations of our assembly genomes, we can now create VCF information to populate our TileDB instances.
 This process is performed using two